Hey there! I’m Josh. I’m a

 For most people this may be hard to believe but I love Xinjiang.
 I’ve lived here since 2006 as a teacher, a student, a traveler and a businessman.
-I’ve written one of the only comprehensive travel guides to the Xinjiang region and I now help to lead Xinjiang cycling tours during the warmer months.
+I’ve written one of the only comprehensive travel guides to the Xinjiang region and I’ve written for major travel publications such as Lonely Planet, DK, and others.

 My Story: From Texas to Xinjiang